softwarefactory-project/DLRN/doc/source/api.rst

 ==============  ==========  ==============================================================
-commit_hash     string      commit_hash of the repo to be promoted distro_hash     string      distro_hash of the repo to be promoted promote_name    string      name to be used for the promotion.
-In the current
+commit_hash     string      commit_hash of the repo to be promoted distro_hash     string      distro_hash of the repo to be promoted extended_hash   string      extended_hash of the repo to be promoted (optional).
+If not
-                            implementation, this is the name of the symlink to be created
+                            specified, the API will take the last commit built with the commit and distro hash. promote_name    string      name to be used for the promotion.
+In the current implementation, this is the name of the symlink to be created
 ==============  ==========  ==============================================================